 (1) The general admission requirements for the degree course are regulated in accordance with §§ 17 to 19 of the Landeshochschulgesetz (State Higher Education Law) in conjunction with UAS Stralsund's Immatrikulationsordnung (hereinafter Enrolment Regulations) in the respective valid versions.
+Enrolment for both of the 4-semester degree paths shall only take place in summer semester.

 (2) For admission to be granted, proof of the required English language skills for the degree course must be provided.
 These skills must correspond with the B2 level of the Common European Framework of Reference for Languages.
-Proof can be provided, in accordance with the regulations that apply for foreign study applicants in (5, 2)(5) of the Enrolment Regulations, by submitting language certificates or providing credible evidence that make language certificates superfluous.
+Proof can be provided, in accordance with the regulations that apply for foreign study applicants in § 5(2)(5) of the Enrolment Regulations, by submitting language certificates or providing credible evidence that make language certificates superfluous.